 My last blog discussed the AC (acromioclavicular) joint and why it might be contributing to your neck pain.
+This time I’m setting my sites on elective shoulder surgery.

-The AC joint can also undergo surgery if thought to be contributing to impingement of the rotator cuff.
+The AC joint can also undergo surgery if thought to be contributing to the impingement of the rotator cuff.
 The surgery is termed acromioplasty, and it is typically performed along with repair of rotator cuff tears.
 It involves cutting the ligaments and shaving down part of the acromion, which is one of the two bones that comprise the AC joint.

 Acromioplasty and Clinical Outcome